anovos/anovos-docs/docs/getting-started/index.md

 *Anovos* provides data scientists and ML engineers with powerful and versatile tools for feature engineering.

-In this guide, you will learn how to set up *Anovos* and get to know key capabilities.
+In this guide, you will learn how to set up *Anovos* and get to know what it can do.

 ## Setting up and verifying the Python and Spark environment

-*Anovos* builds on [Apache Spark](https://spark.apache.org/), a highly scalable engine for data engineering.
-Thus, an installation of Spark is required to run any *Anovos* code.
-Further, the Python bindings for Spark (known as `pyspark`) need to be installed in a compatible version.
+Anovos builds on [Apache Spark](https://spark.apache.org/), a highly scalable engine for data engineering, so an installation of Spark is required to run any Anovos code.
+The Python bindings for Spark (known as pyspark) also need to be installed in a compatible version.

-If you are first starting out with *Anovos* and are not yet familiar with Spark, we recommend you execute this guide through the provided *anovos-demo* Docker container, which provides a full Spark setup along with compatible versions of Python and a Jupyter notebook environment.
+If you are first starting out with Anovos and are not yet familiar with Spark, we recommend you execute this guide through the provided anovos-demo Docker container, which provides a full Spark setup along with compatible versions of Python and a Jupyter notebook environment.

 [Setting up Anovos on Local](https://docs.anovos.ai/docs/setting-up-your-environment/anovos-on-local/)

-The currently available Beta version of *Anovos* is specifically built for Spark 2.4.x, Python 3.7.x, and Java 8 (OpenJDK 1.8.x).
+The currently version of Anovos is specifically built for Spark 2.4.x, Python 3.7.x, and Java 8 (OpenJDK 1.8.x).
 You can verify that you're running the correct versions by executing the following lines: